OCA/management-system/mgmtsystem_action_template/README.rst

 Action Template - Define

-* Go to Management System → Actions
+* Go to Management System → Configuration → Action Templates
-* Create new Action
+* Create a new Template
-* Check Template field: only Name, Type, Reference, Tags and Description remain visible
-* Fill fields
+* Fill fields with predefined values

 Action Template - Use